emmy-codes/cat-adventures-python/README.md

 ![game choices](https://github.com/emmy-codes/cat-adventures-python/assets/70635859/358dd113-b1b4-45cc-b483-6e7e4597239d)

-At the end of the user's journey they are presented with a final text depending on their success or not in catching the required object to "win", and are offered to run through the game from the start if they choose.
+At the end of the user's journey they are presented with a final text depending on their success or not in catching the required object to "win".

+At the end of the game the users are offered to run through the game from the start if they choose.

 Not succeeding: